apache/gravitino/docs/trino-graviton-connector.md

 Query 20231017_082503_00018_6nt3n, FINISHED, 1 node
 ```

-The `gravtion` catalog is the config catalog by the give metalake.
+The `gravitino` catalog is a catalog defined Trino catalog configuration.
 We generally do not use it.
 The `test.hive_test` catalog is Gravitino managed catalog.
-It dynamically loaded by the `gravtion` catalog from Gravitino.
+It is dynamically loaded by the `gravtion` catalog from Gravitino.
 It is a Hive catalog.
-Other catalogs are user-configured regular Trino catalogs.
+Other catalogs are regular user-configured Trino catalogs.

 Create a new schema named `database_01` in `test.hive_test` catalog.
 ```
 create schema "test.hive_test".database_01;
 ```

-Create a new table named `table_01` in `"test.hive_test".database_01` schema.
+Create a new table named `table_01` in schema `"test.hive_test".database_01`.
 That is stored using the TEXTFILE format.
 ```
 create table  "test.hive_test".database_01.table_01
 (